Language: EN

 What are and how to use functions in C#

-A function is a block of reusable code that performs a specific task when called or invoked from elsewhere in the program.
+A function is a reusable block of code that performs a specific task when called or invoked from elsewhere in the program.

 Functions in C# can take zero or more parameters as input, perform calculations or manipulations based on those parameters, and return an optional result as output.